-x a data.frame object to be annotated.

-gdsfile a character for GDS filename.
-If NULL, the default GDS file included with the package is used.

-annot.method a method for searching variants. "position" requires chr, pos, ref, and alt. "rs.id" requires rs.id.

-chr, pos, ref, alt, rs.id column names of x that contain chromosome, position, reference allele, alternate allele, and rs.id, respectively.

-concat_char a character used to separate multiple annotations returned from the gds file.

-verbose output messages.
+x a data.frame object to be annotated. gdsfile a character for GDS filename.
+If NULL, the default GDS file included with the package is used. annot.method a method for searching variants. "position" requires chr, pos, ref, and alt. "rs.id" requires rs.id. chr, pos, ref, alt, rs.id column names of x that contain chromosome, position, reference allele, alternate allele, and rs.id, respectively. concat_char a character used to separate multiple annotations returned from the gds file. verbose output messages. annotation_names a character vector of nodes of the gdsfile that are to be extracted.

-annotation_names

 A character vector the length of nrow(x) if $concat_char$ is a character.
-A data frame with nrow(x) rows and $length(annotation_names)$ if $concat_char$ is null.
+A data frame with nrow(x) rows and length(annotation_names) if $concat_char$ is null.